sybrew/the-seo-framework/readme.txt

 * Improved: Various comparison checks are sped up.
 * Improved: Added trimming of spaces around the blogname and title in the Title and Description.
 * Changed: Small textual change to make things more clear in the Description Settings.
-* TODO Fixed: Title length counter excluded the Document Title and Separator when the Document Title Separator Location is set to Left.
+* TODO Fixed: Title length counter excluded the Document Title and Separator when the Document Title Separator Location is set to Left. ??? @NOTE UNCONFIRMED.
 * Fixed: og:locale content when WPML is active, it now determines the correct locale automatically.
 * Fixed: Saving Draft after SEO Settings change gave an unnecessary and incorrect unsaved data popup notification.
 * Fixed: Sitemap URL Location missed a slash with special permalink settings.